openconfig/bootz/README.md

 The bootz payload will be encrypted via the TLS session underlying the gRPC service.

-After loading all the provided data on first boot the device is still not in a trusted state, however it should have enough g\* services initialized to a state where the device can be interrogated from a trusted system to enroll the TPM and validate specific TPM values to attest the device.
+Depends on the security requirement for the deployment environment, after loading all the provided data on first boot the device might still not be in a trusted state, however it should have enough g\* services initialized to a state where the device can be interrogated from a trusted system to enroll the TPM and validate specific TPM values to attest the device.
 Once attested, the systems